starling021/toron/README.md

 # About copycat toolkit

-    INFO: Copycat Toolkit is a set of tools to view information about hostname, IP’s vulnerabilities,
-    internet of things or for real-time internet scanning.
+    INFO: Copycat Toolkit is a set of tools to view information about a hostname, IP’s vulnerabilities, internet connected computers and etc. Copycat Toolkit also allows users to to find specific types of computers connected to the internet using a variety of filters.

 # How to install copycat